Sicily Travel Itinerary Essentials for a Perfect Week-Long Adventure

 How many days do you need in Sicily?

 Seven days is minimum for major highlights: Palermo, Taormina, Mount Etna.
 Ten days lets you add Agrigento and coastal towns.
-Two weeks allows comprehensive exploration.
+Two weeks allows comprehensive exploration without rushing.

 Do you need a car in Sicily?